mantidproject/mantid/docs/source/algorithms/SANSILLReduction-v1.rst

 For example, if processing as sample, if a container input is specified, subtraction will be performed, if not, the step will be skipped.
 The only exception is when processing as transmission, when beam input workspace is mandatory.
 When processing as reference there is an additional optional output workspace for sensitivity.
+Note that when reducing the water run as sample for reference, it will also be normalised by flux, if the corresponding input is supplied.

 In the flowcharts below the yellow ovals represent the inputs, the grey parallelograms are the outputs for each process type.